ItalianoFrançaisDeutschEnglish

 2.2.2.
 Idea of power • Total control.

-Perhaps due to a pre-Neolithic crisis —a species-level trauma, though this origin remains conjectural, a retrospective hypothesis to interpret the initial fracture— humanity chose to build a world separate from nature: no longer an environment to inhabit, but a reality to regulate.
-Thus were born the instruments of symbolic control: division, measurement, surveillance.
-A new central power emerges as a prosthesis against the instability of life.
-Offering itself as protection from uncertainty, it is internalized not merely as a necessity, but as the very constitution of a separate identity.
-Every subsequent form of government bears the imprint of this ancestral choice: an anxious search for unattainable absolute security, a response to fear.
+Perhaps due to a pre-Neolithic crisis (a species trauma, though this origin remains conjectural: a retrospective hypothesis to interpret the leap that occurred), humanity deepened its separation from nature: less and less an environment to inhabit, but difficulties to regulate.
+Thus were born instruments of symbolic control: division, measurement, surveillance.
+A new central power emerges as a prosthesis against the instability of living: offering itself as protection from uncertainty, it becomes internalized not only as necessity, but as the very constitution of separate identity.
+Every subsequent form of government will bear this ancestral imprint: an anxious search for an unattainable absolute security as a response to fear.

 Index Anthology Ludwig von Bertalanffy, Cornelius Castoriadis